makeabilitylab/physcomp/communication/p5js-serial.md

 ### p5.js examples written in the online editor

 Here are some examples that we've written directly in the p5.js editor.
-You can click on these links to see and run the code:
+You can click on these links to see, edit, and run the code:

 - [Sound Visualizations](https://editor.p5js.org/jonfroehlich/sketches/d2euV09i)
 - [Santa Landscape Generator](https://editor.p5js.org/jonfroehlich/sketches/KFDQe5sbQ)